stride3d/stride-website/_posts/2020-04-20-xenko-has-been-renamed-to-stride.md

 ## New Stride Logo

-The new Stride logo, designed by [sebl](https://twitter.com/sebllll), was chosen after a process managed by [Eideren](https://github.com/Eideren) consisting of several community votes.
+The new Stride logo, designed by [sebl](https://github.com/sebllll) (from [schnellebuntebilder](https://schnellebuntebilder.de/)), was chosen after a process managed by [Eideren](https://github.com/Eideren) consisting of several community votes.
 Thanks to all the other people involved!

 Without further ado, here it is: